Jasmine-yz/Cyclistic_Case_Study/README.md

    - Differences: Despite the overall decrease in riding frequency during colder months, annual members ride significantly more frequently than casual riders do in cold weather.

 5. Daily pattern:

 **Annual members**： Primarily ride on weekdays, with peak riding times between 7-8 a.m. and 4-6 p.m.
-**casual riders**：  More active on weekends, particularly in the afternoon.
+**Casual riders**：  More active on weekends, particularly in the afternoon.
 They also ride on weekdays, with peak times between 4-6 p.m.

 7. Most popular station:

 **Annual member**: Annual members's preferred sites are most located in the downtown, and these communities are generally considered to be ideal places to live, work, and enjoy urban life in Chicago.

 **Casual member**: Casual riders' preferred sites are located near scenic spots, recreation areas and vibrant urban environment.

 In conclusion, it can be inferred that annual members primarily utilize bicycles for commuting during weekdays, while casual riders are more likely to use them for leisure activities on weekend afternoons.